 The battery packs can be removed from each bike and will need to be recharged nightly at your lodging.

 |GAP/C&O 9 days||$569|

 *75% of an e-bike rental fee can be used as a credit towards a new 2017 e-bike purchase at Adam Solar Rides within 30 days*

-(The following are our recommendations; each rider knows their own preferences and abilities best.)
+The following are our bike recommendations for the best bike on towpaths.
+Each rider knows their own preferences and abilities best.

 If you do prefer to ship your bike, let us know and we can try to connect you with a shop at the start of your trip to receive and rebuild the bike.

 The best bike for rails to trails is a hybrid-style bikes and at least 28 mm-wide tires with minimal tread.

 If the trail is packed and hasn’t seen moisture for a while, you can run thinner tires (down to 23 mm).
 Mountain bike-style tires, or wide (2 in+) tires with large knobby treads, are not necessary for this trail and will actually slow you down.

 If the trail has been moist for an extended period of time, April and end of October/November, trail conditions can be soft and slow going.
 It will not, however, be as muddy as the C&O Towpath can become.